 Additionally, if you have legal counsel, have them sign off on your interview questions.

 Don’t go into the interview cold.
 If you are familiar with the applicant’s background, you will have a context for understanding their answers.
 It will also help you maintain eye contact and stay on script.

 You don’t want to wander around looking for an open conference room with the applicant in tow.
-It reflects poorly on your company.
-It makes the applicant nervous.
-It’s a bad start all around.
+It reflects poorly on your company and makes the applicant nervous.
+Indeed, that’s a bad start all around.
 If possible, choose a private room with comfortable chairs.
 Glass-walled fishbowl conference rooms don’t put either of you at ease.

-If it’s a video interview, make sure all equipment is ready to go.
+Also, if it’s a video interview, make sure all equipment is ready to go.
 You don’t want to spend the first ten minutes figuring it out.
-Nothing diminishes your confidence (and corporate image) like the inability to use technology.
+Certainly, nothing diminishes your confidence (and corporate image) like the inability to use technology.